Changes in Star Wars re-releases: Star Wars

-Title
+Title and opening chase

 The franchise-originating film was released in 1977, under the title Star Wars.
 The subtitle Episode IV – A New Hope was retroactively added to the opening crawl for the theatrical re-release on April 10, 1981, to align with the titling of the sequel, Star Wars: Episode V – The Empire Strikes Back (1980).
+Additionally, the background starfield was changed to the one used in The Empire Strikes Back, "Rebel" was capitalized in the crawl, and the opening chase was recomposited, with a new visual effect for the engines.

 Tatooine

 Lucas noted that original Aunt Beru actress Shelagh Fraser sounded a "little British" during filming, prompting the rerecording of her lines for the 1977 mono release.
+Additionally, the 1977 wide release featured improved blaster lasers and explosions during Han Solo's defense of the Millennium Falcon before it departs Mos Eisley.

 A number of scenes on Tatooine were modified for the 1997 Special Edition, most notably an alteration to the Greedo scene and the restoration of a deleted scene featuring Jabba the Hutt.
 Additionally, during the Galactic Empire's search for the droids, two newly filmed shots of stormtroopers and CGI Dewback lizards were inserted.
 In another shot, a static Dewback was replaced with a moving CGI version.
 Writing in Wired magazine, Drew Stewart claimed the rationale for the added content was to illustrate the extent of the Empire's search, but criticized the new shots as "people wandering aimlessly".
 (Note: Additionally, Stewart notes that though "the dewback model was rebuilt for the prequels ... the test model was left front-and-center in a classic film.")

 The sound Obi-Wan Kenobi makes to scare off the Tusken Raiders was changed for the 2004 DVD release and again for the 2011 Blu-ray release.
 In the scene in which R2-D2 hides in a cave, rocks were inserted in front of the cave for the Blu-ray release.
 (Note: Stewart claims there is "no visible way" for R2-D2 to have gotten into the cave.)

 Other alterations introduced in various releases include a CGI replacement of the Jawa sandcrawler, the replacement of an external shot of Obi-Wan's hut with a new angle showing Luke Skywalker's parked landspeeder, and color and continuity changes involving the binary sunset.
 The shadow of the landspeeder was redone in one shot, and creatures, robots, and ships were added to Mos Eisley, including elements created for the Shadows of the Empire multimedia campaign.
 (Note: The computer-generated Imperial landing craft was created for the 1997 release of the film, but first appeared in Shadows of the Empire media.)
 Some of the aliens in the cantina were replaced with new CGI characters and a shot of the Millennium Falcon fighting its way out of Mos Eisley was added.